papayaCMS/papayacms-project/README.md

 This is a project skeleton for your own [papayaCMS](http://www.papaya-cms.com) projects.
 It allows to use [Composer](http://getcomposer.org) for project initialization.

+It includes a build file for [Phing](http://www.phing.info).
+It uses the `composer` and `git` commands so make sure they can be called.

 ```
 composer create-project papaya/cms-project projectname
 ```